Thomas J. Lynch, MD

 Jason Mendoza, MD, MPH

-Dr. Jason “Jay” Mendoza is the associate program head of the cancer prevention program in the division of public health sciences at the Fred Hutchinson Cancer Research Center.
-He is also the associate director of Community Outreach and Engagement, or COE, for the Fred Hutch/University of Washington Cancer Consortium.
+Dr. Jason “Jay” Mendoza is the associate program head of the cancer prevention program in the Public Health Sciences Division at Fred Hutchinson Cancer Center.
+He is also the associate director of Community Outreach and Engagement (COE) for the Fred Hutch/University of Washington/Seattle Children's Cancer Consortium.
 The Office of COE uses community-based participatory research approaches to address health inequities and reduce risk of cancer, in partnership with community-based organizations and key community leaders.

 Dr. Mendoza’s own research focuses on inequities in physical activity and nutrition outcomes among youth and young adults, with a particular focus on racial/ethnic minorities, those from low socioeconomic backgrounds and cancer survivors.
 He develops and tests behavioral interventions in schools, communities and clinics to eliminate these inequities.
 Examples include programs to promote walking and biking to school, promote and track physical activity, reduce food insecurity, and manage screen time.
 Dr. Mendoza is also a professor of pediatrics at the University of Washington School of Medicine and a pediatric attending physician at Harborview Medical Center.